-You and one other person in your family can get your FREE admission voucher to use at participating museums in Wichita or elsewhere when you request your free tickets at the Smithsonian website.
+You and one other person in your family could get a FREE admission voucher to use at participating museums in Wichita or elsewhere when you request your free tickets at the Smithsonian website.

 Related: Discounted and Free Museum Days in Wichita

-Smithsonian Magazine has continued this annual event, and every year I try to use my free tickets to visit a museum I haven’t been to before or haven’t visited for a long time.
+Smithsonian Magazine continued this annual event for many years, and every year I tried to use my free tickets to visit a museum I hadn’t been to before or hadn’t visited for a long time.

-Kansas has quite a few participating museums each year, and some of them are not cheap if you’re buying tickets for a large family.
-Others are already pretty affordable, but with two free tickets for your family it’s even better!
+Kansas would have quite a few participating museums each year, and some of them were not cheap if you were buying tickets for a large family.
+Others were already pretty affordable, but two free tickets for your family made it even better!

-Although admission is FREE, you DO need a ticket.
-There’s a limit of one ticket per email address – each ticket is valid for up to two people.
+Although admission was FREE, you DID need a ticket.
+There was a limit of one ticket per email address – each ticket was valid for up to two people.

 Related: Free Museum Days and Museum Discounts in Wichita

-Your biggest problem will be choosing which museum to visit since so many of them in our area participate each year.
+Your biggest problem was just choosing which museum to visit since so many of them in our area participated each year.

-And if you’re going out of town – or even out of the state – that weekend, find a museum to visit for FREE during your trip.
+And as I mentioned, if you were going out of town – or even out of the state – that weekend, you could find a museum to visit for FREE during your trip.

-Museum Day is a national promotion, so there are participating museums throughout the United States.
+Museum Day was a national promotion, so there are participating museums throughout the United States.

-To get started, visit the Museum Day site, and search for participating museums in your area.
-Participants are allowed to download one ticket per e-mail address.
-Each ticket provides complimentary general admission for two people.
-Tickets are available starting Aug.
-18.
+To get started, we visited the Museum Day site, and searched for participating museums in our area.
+Participants were allowed to download one ticket per e-mail address.
+Each ticket provided complimentary general admission for two people.
+Tickets were often available starting in August.

 Limit one ticket per email.
-If you’re planning a group excursion, each pair will need to download their own admit-two pass.
+If you were planning a group excursion, each pair needed to download their own admit-two pass.

 Participating Museums near Wichita